-This famous excerpt from Jerome’s Commentary on Isaiah (Nn.
-1.2: CCL 73, 1-3) is used in the Roman Office of Readings for the Feast (liturgical memorial) of St. Jerome on September 30.
-In it, St. Jerome firmly insists that ignorance of Scripture is ignorance of Christ.
-A strong exhortation from a Father and Doctor of the Catholic Church to Christians urging all to recognize that serious Bible study is a necessity, not an optional luxury.
-The author, St. Jerome, was a monk and bible scholar of the 5th century, a contemporary of Saint Augustine.
+Jerome insists that ignorance of Scripture is ignorance of Christ.
+A strong exhortation from a Father and Doctor of the Catholic Church urging all Christians to recognize that serious Bible study is a necessity, not an optional luxury.
+Read on Jerome’s feast September 30.

 Therefore, I will imitate the head of a household who brings out of his storehouse things both new and old, and says to his spouse in the Song of Songs: I have kept for you things new and old, my beloved.
 In this way permit me to explain Isaiah, showing that he was not only a prophet, but an evangelist and an apostle as well.
 For he says about himself and the other evangelists: How beautiful are the feet of those who preach good news, of those who announce peace.
 And God speaks to him as if he were an apostle: Whom shall I send, who will go to my people?
 And he answers: Here I am; send me.